EKCodeDevAcc/project3/README.md

 style.css
 - It is css file for basic design of this website.

+forms.py
+- Extension of UserCreationForm that requires users to input their first name, last name and email address when they sign up.

 views.py
 - It is backend side codes.
 - It checks user status like logged in status, whether superuser or not.